6 min read

-When it comes to filing for a single member LLC, you’re probably asking yourself: “Do I really need this agreement for my business?”
-“What’s the worst that could happen without it?”
+When it comes to forming a single-member LLC, you’ve probably asked yourself: “Do I really need an operating agreement for my business?”
+"What’s the worst that could happen without it?”
 “Is this just more useless paper pushing?
 You’re saying I need to write a contract to myself?”

 As lawyers, we get these kinds of questions regularly.
 And if you’re asking these questions, good.
 It means you’re thinking seriously about building a sustainable business.
-I’ll admit that it does seem strange at first to have to create an operating agreement and articles of organization when you’re the sole owner of your startup.
+I’ll admit that it does seem strange at first to have to create an operating agreement when you’re the sole owner of your startup.

 But there are a ton of good reasons why you’re going to want to get this agreement finalized, let me explain.

 Single-member LLCs, or LLCs with only one owner, are one of the most popular kinds of businesses.
 Many people choose this type of entity to take their passion project or side hustle to the next level.
 For the purposes of this post, we’ll assume that you’ve decided a single-member LLC is perfectly right for your business.